codingjoe/django-s3file/README.md

 *   lightweight: less 200 lines
 *   no JavaScript or Python dependencies (no jQuery)
 *   Python 3 and 2 support
-*   Auto swapping based on your environment
+*   auto enabled based on your environment
-*   works just like the buildin
+*   works just like the build-in

 ## Installation